sequentech/step/docs/release-notes/next-release.md

     - key: `gold`
       value: `2`
 4. Click `Authentication` in the sidebar
+5. Click `sequent browser blow` and ensure that:
+   1. All the normal authentication flow is under a `normal / silver` connditional subflow with a required condition of type `Condition - Level of Authentication` and value `1`.
-5. Click `sequent browser blow` and ensure it has a new conditional subflow called `advanced / gold condition` with a required conndition of type `Condition - Level of Authentication` and value `2` and a Required `Password Form` step.
+   2. it has a new conditional subflow called `advanced / gold condition` with a required condition of type `Condition - Level of Authentication` and value `2` and a Required `Password Form` step.